polyphony-chat/docs/docs/Protocol Specifications/core.md

 KeyPackage, if encryption is offered.
 The home server will then generate the new ID-Cert, given that the CSR is valid and that the server accepts the creation of new ID-Certs at this time.

-Rotating keys is done by using an API route which requires authorization.
+Rotating keys is done by using an API route, which requires authorization.

 !!! note